 Best Friends collaborates with shelters and local rescue organizations to save homeless pets in New York City and the tri-state area.
-Working together in 2016, we accepted nearly 500 animals into our New York programs and helped more than 1,500 find forever homes.
+Working together since 2014, we've helped more than 3,000 pets find homes through the New York Programs.

 Best Friends supports the efforts of Animal Care Centers of NYC (ACC).
 ACC is one of the largest animal welfare organizations in the country, caring for more than 35,000 animals each year.
 When choosing pets for the Best Friends Lifesaving Center and super adoption events, Best Friends gives priority to shelters and rescue organizations that take in animals from ACC.